sequelize/sequelize/docs/docs/models-usage.md

         console.log(created)

         /*
-     In this example, findOrCreate will return an array like this:
+     In this example, findOrCreate returns an array like this:
         [ {
             username: 'fnord',
             job: 'omnomnom',